simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

 ##### Lambda

-In the third step we define two Lambda functions for the origin response and viewer request trigger points.
-There are some points we want to emphasize for the definition of the Lambda functions:
+In the third step, we define two lambda functions for the trigger points of the origin response and the viewer request.
+There are some points we want to emphasize when defining the lambda functions:

-1. [US East](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html) -> The Lambda function has to be in the `us-east-1`region.
+1. [US East](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html) -> The lambda function must be located in the region "us-east-1".
-2. [Publish = true](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works.html) ->  The `Publish` flag has to be set to true, so that a new version of the Lambda function will be published during the creation or an update of the Lambda  function.
-A lambda function can only be associated to CloudFront with a given version number.
+2. [Publish = true](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works.html) ->  The `Publish` flag must be set to true so that a new version of the Lambda function is published when the Lambda function is created or updated.
+A Lambda function can only be associated with CloudFront with a specific version number.
 3. [Code](https://www.pulumi.com/docs/intro/concepts/assets-archives/) -> We use an inlined Pulumi `StringAsset` for the `Code` parameter of the Lambda function definition.
-The inlined code fragments do nothing more than forwarding and returning the CloudFront viewer request and origin response.
-We will replace the code fragments with the implementation for the image resizing in the {{< next-in-section "next article" >}}.
+The inlined code fragments do nothing more than forward and return the CloudFront viewer request and origin response.
+We will replace the code fragments with the implementation for resizing the image in the {{< next-in-section "next article" >}}.

 ```fsharp
 let lambdaOptions =